EMC Insurance Companies

 EMC Insurance Companies is among one of the top 60 property and casualty insurance organizations in the United States.
 With more than 2,200 team members countrywide, the company provides property and casualty insurance services in over 40 US states and writes reinsurance contracts worldwide.

 One of EMC's biggest challenges is preventing water intrusion in buildings.
-Over $6M in water damage claims are made by schools alone, so EMC is always looking for innovative ways to detect leaks early.
+Over US$6M in water damage claims are made by schools alone, so EMC is always looking for innovative ways to detect leaks early.

 One of the most frequent and destructive occurrences within schools is water leaks and the damage they cause.
 The impacts of water damage are surprising.
-On average there are 200 water damage claims costing over $6M in EMC-insured schools annually.
+On average there are 200 water damage claims costing over US$6M in EMC-insured schools annually.
 When a wooden gymnasium floor is involved in a claim, the average claim severity can exceed $100,000 due to the complexity of repair and remediation.
-Unlike businesses with continuous occupancy, schools have many more significant periods of low or no occupancy, due to summer months and holidays.
-This can create conditions conducive for water leaks to occur as pipes corrode faster when not operating, but leaks will also go unnoticed, allowing severity to escalate.

 EMC has expressed the difficulties with the delay of water leak detection.
 Policyholders do not have the full picture of the cause, time, or origin of leaks.
 Having comprehensive evidence of an incident and as early as possible detection is crucial for loss reduction and efficient claims management.